John C. Breckinridge: Early legal career

 Breckinridge remained in Lexington while deciding where to begin practice, borrowing law books from the library of John J. Crittenden, Thomas Crittenden's father.
 Deciding that Lexington was overcrowded with lawyers, he moved to Frankfort, but was unable to find an office.
 After being spurned by a love interest, former classmate Thomas W. Bullock and he departed for the Iowa Territory on October 10, 1841, seeking better opportunities.
-Journeying westward, they considered settling on land Breckinridge had inherited in Jacksonville, Illinois, but they found the bar stocked with able men such as Stephen A. Douglas and Abraham Lincoln.
+They considered settling on land Breckinridge had inherited in Jacksonville, Illinois, but they found the bar stocked with able men such as Stephen A. Douglas and Abraham Lincoln.
 They continued on to Burlington, Iowa, and by the winter of 1842–1843, Breckinridge reported to family members that his firm handled more cases than almost any other in Burlington.
 Influenced by Bullock and the citizens of Iowa, he identified with the Democratic Party, and by February 1843, he had been named to the Democratic committee of Des Moines County.
 Most of the Kentucky Breckinridges were Whigs, and when he learned of his nephew's party affiliation, William Breckinridge declared, "I felt as I would have done if I had heard that my daughter had been dishonored."

 Breckinridge visited Kentucky in May 1843.
 His efforts to mediate between his mother and the Breckinridges extended his visit, and after he contracted influenza, he decided to remain for the summer rather than returning to Iowa's colder climate.
-While at home, he met Bullock's cousin, Mary Cyrene Burch, and by September, they were engaged.
+He met Bullock's cousin, Mary Cyrene Burch, and by September, they were engaged.
 In October, Breckinridge went to Iowa to close out his business, then returned to Kentucky and formed a law partnership with Samuel Bullock, Thomas's cousin.
 He married on December 12, 1843, and settled in Georgetown, Kentucky.
 The couple had six children – Joseph Cabell (b.
 1844), Clifton Rodes (b.
 1846; later a Congressman from Arkansas), Frances (b.
 1848), John Milton (b.
 1849), John Witherspoon (b.
 1850), and Mary Desha (b.
 1854).
 Gaining confidence in his ability as a lawyer, Breckinridge moved his family back to Lexington in 1845 and formed a partnership with future U.S. Senator James B. Beck.